maxtue/ApartmentListings/README.md

 ![](data_analysis/sale_timeseries_plot.png)

 ## Installation
 After cloning the repository you can easily use Pipenv to set up a virtual environment.
-It will read from Pipfile and Pipfile.lock in code/ to install all necessary packages:
+It will read from Pipfile and Pipfile.lock in the main repository to install all necessary packages:
 ```
-cd code/
+cd ApartmentListings/
 pipenv install
 ```

 ## How to use the Scraper?
 Run scraper.py in an active Pipenv shell which will store a .csv file in a new data/ folder in the main repository directory after running:
 ```
+pipenv shell
 cd code/
-pipenv shell
 python scraper.py
 ```
 Use the --type option to get rent listings (mieten) or sale listings (kaufen)